BGI-Qingdao/SLR-superscaffolder/src/main/README.md

 Construct PE scaffold graph and fill gaps by local scaffolding.

-This two programs will be integrated in the future.
+Notice: This two programs will be integrated in the future.

 ## Trunk2ScaffInfo && ScaffInfo2Seq